Pencader Hundred

-Boundaries and Formation
+Boundaries and formation

 Pencader Hundred is that portion of western New Castle County that lies south and west of the Christiana River, north of the Chesapeake and Delaware Canal, and generally west of Salem Church Road and Red Lion Road (DE Route 71).
 It also includes a large area north and east of the Christiana River generally from the old Pennsylvania Railroad tracks to Cooch's Bridge, as well as another small area south of the Chesapeake and Delaware Canal, west of Summit Bridge and north of Back Creek.
 Finally, it excludes the small area west of the Christiana River immediately west of Newark.
 It was formed from portions of New Castle Hundred, Christiana Hundred and Red Lion Hundred in 1710.

 Originally, the default boundary of Delaware and Maryland was the vague height of land between the Delaware River and Chesapeake Bay drainage basins and Pencader Hundred extended only to that point.
-With the running the Mason–Dixon line in 1767, the western boundary of Delaware was established in its present location and became Pencader Hundred's western boundary.
+With the running of the Mason–Dixon line in 1767, the western boundary of Delaware was established in its present location and became Pencader Hundred's western boundary.
 A portion of the city of Newark and the Glasgow Census Designated Place (CDP) is in Pencader Hundred.